eugenyuk/extract_time_blk_bz2/README.md

 # extract_time_blk_bz2

-This tool is useful when you need to get a part of a huge log file which was compressed with bzip2 (hundreds of gigabytes).
-The part of tool, which extracts bz2 blocks was given from the project of James Taylor [seek-bzip2](https://bitbucket.org/james_taylor/seek-bzip2).
+This tool is useful when you need to get a part of a huge (hundreds of gigabytes) log file which was compressed with bzip2.
+The part of tool, which extracts bz2 block was given from the project of James Taylor [seek-bzip2](https://bitbucket.org/james_taylor/seek-bzip2).

 I've added a possibility to extract only that bz2 blocks, which contains a data between --from and --to timestamps in a log.